Reiki for the Chronic Pain Epidemic

 Some small studies have been conducted to determine the effectiveness of Reiki.
 They suggest that patients may use Reiki to find relief from not only the physical aspects of chronic pain but also the anxiety that often comes with it.
 According to an article from the University of Minnesota, several studies found that Reiki treatments seem to relax patients, reduce fatigue and depression, and strengthen a person’s overall sense of wellbeing.

-According to an article by Anthony Schifano on the National Fibromyalgia and Chronic Pain Association’s website, Reiki sessions have brought relief and helped individuals feel more balanced.
-He writes that patients who received Reiki treatment experienced “total relaxation, less tense muscles, and improvement in their range of motion.”
+According to an article on the National Fibromyalgia Association’s website, Reiki sessions have brought relief and helped individuals feel more balanced.
+‘The author writes that patients who received Reiki treatment experienced “total relaxation, less tense muscles, and improvement in their range of motion.”
 One patient who suffered from fibromyalgia pain for years was able to stop taking pain-relieving medications after starting regular Reiki treatments.

 Increasing Awareness in the Medical Community

-Medical practitioners and patients, as well as researchers, are becoming more aware of the real and lasting proven effects of Reiki when it comes to treating chronic pain.
-Reiki succeeds because it works on a deeper level, influencing the flow of healing energy that promotes a sense of balance and leads to pain relief in patients suffering from chronic pain from a variety of conditions.
+Medical practitioners and patients, as well as researchers, are becoming more aware of the real and lasting effects of Reiki when it comes to treating chronic pain.
+Reiki succeeds because it works on a deeper level, influencing the flow of healing energy that promotes a sense of balance and can help lead to some pain relief in patients suffering from chronic pain from a variety of conditions.
 Ongoing research and testimonials from patients have shown that an integrative, individualized approach works best.
 Chronic pain and its accompanying treatments are still being researched; Reiki is crucial for this research.
-When discussing chronic pain, combining medication with exercise, acupuncture, and Reiki may potentially bring about the highest level of pain relief.
+When discussing chronic pain, combining medication with exercise, acupuncture, and Reiki may potentially bring about an enhanced level of pain relief.

 IARP Membership Info